FM-GH/vwCleaningRobotsTest/README.md

 Francisco Jesús Moya Guillem

-This project was carried out as a Technical Test in order to a position within the organization.
+This project was carried out as a Technical Test in order to access to a position within the organization.

 The project has been developed under the following requirements: